How to choose the best campsite or holiday park

 Of course, you’re also going to want to pick a park based on who you’re journeying with.

 Going in a group?
-It can be a little finicky to finagle a park that allows large numbers of people to stay together, so here’s how to book campsites for groups on Pitchup.
+It can be a little finicky to finagle a park that allows large numbers of people to stay together, so here are some tips for booking campsites for groups on Pitchup.

 On a family foray?
-Browse holiday parks with swimming pools, playgrounds and games rooms.
+Browse family-friendly holiday parks with swimming pools, playgrounds and games rooms.

 Stepping out solo?
 The (camping) world is your oyster.
 But if you’re up for hobnobbing with other holidaymakers, you might want a park with a bar or clubhouse for socialising.